-Efficient Solutions for Handling Coexistence of MT and MX Messages in Cross-Border Payments
+Efficient Solutions for Handling End of Coexistence of MT and MX Messages in Cross-Border Payments

-CBPR+ has already started phase wise migration for Category 1, 2 and 9 messages when used for cross border payments and this process will continue for the coming future.
-But how to manage the coexistence of the MT and MX messages?
+CBPR+ has already started phase wise migration for Category 1 and 2 messages when used for cross border payments and this process will continue for the coming future.
+But how to manage the end of coexistence of the MT and MX messages?
 Read on.

 The trouble in hand : Coexistence of MT and MX messages